 Collective Member

 Jeff Yung (he/him) is a Tkarón:to based actor, martial artist, and sometimes poet.
-As an actor Jeff recently appeared in the world premieres Prodigal with The Howland Company in association with Crow’s Theatre and Trojan Girls and the Outhouse of Atreus a co-production between Outside the March and Factory Theatre.
+As an actor Jeff recently appeared in Two Noble Kinsmen with Shakespeare BASH'd as well as appearing as Monk Tsutop in the Netflix adaptation of Avatar: The Last Airbender.
+Previously Jeff appeared in the world premieres of Prodigal (The Howland Company ,Crow’s Theatre) and Trojan Girls and the Outhouse of Atreus (Outside the March, Factory Theatre).
 Before becoming a member of the Shakespeare in the Ruff Artistic Leadership Collective Jeff appeared in their production of Portia’s Julius Caesar alongside fellow collective member Christine Horne.
-Jeff loves videogames, TV and boba and is a graduate of TMU.
+Jeff loves videogames, TV, movies and boba and is a graduate of TMU.

 Collaborating Artist